 - 5 large fresh figs chopped

-And that’s it for how to make a butter board!
+And that’s it on how to make a Butter Board!

 If you make it, please tag me on Pinterest or Instagram so I can see!
 It’s my favorite thing to scroll through stories and see what you all are making.